-MKE<->LAX investigates cultural exchange between two American regions, with Milwaukee and Los Angeles as epicenters, through residencies and public programs.
+MKE<->LAX facilitates cultural exchange and civic engagement between and within two American regions, with Milwaukee and Los Angeles as epicenters.
+The agency collaboratively produces residencies, programs, developments and other place-based initiatives.
 The agency explores cultural exchange across the boundaries that typically isolate ideas regionally, with an emphasis on regional poetics and expansion of market.
-Through ongoing mobility, MKE<->LAX’s asks questions about the influence location, size, market, cultural values and other regional factors have on production of the arts and cultural identity.
+Through ongoing mobility, MKE<->LAX asks questions about the influence location, size, market, values and other regional factors have on production of the arts and cultural identity.

 About Sara Daleiden

 Through directing MKE<->LAX and other related agencies, Sara Daleiden facilitates civic engagement within developing landscapes, exercising cultural strategies based in over two decades of experience.
 With bases in Los Angeles and Milwaukee, her initiatives encourage local cultures to value neighborhoods, public space, civic art, social entrepreneurship and racial and gender equity.
 She consults on strategy, facilitation, evaluation, communications and project coordination for numerous nonprofits, for profits and government bodies.
 She focuses on network development, organizational development, leadership development, real estate development, community development and economic development.
 She additionally has an expertise in working with artists and other entrepreneurs for civic engagement, creative placemaking, public art, artist residencies and small business development.

 In Los Angeles, she collaborates with the Los Angeles County Arts Commission’s Civic Art Program and other County departments and partners with the Civic Art as Infrastructure project.
 This project includes the documentary Civic Art: Four Stories from South Los Angeles and the screening series Civic Art Works with support from the County and SPArt.